These Bellevue sisters are helping kids discover tennis and offering safe outdoor exercise during COVID-19

 “My goal in starting the chapters is if I’m not successful here, maybe I can be successful somewhere else,” Shriya said.
 “Like in Texas where there’s good weather all the time.”

-Shriya shook off nerves to direct message people via Instagram who posted lots of photos about tennis.
-That’s how she connected with Sarang Jayanth, who’s now a chapter director with two high-school tennis teammates in San Ramon, Calif.
+Shriya shook off nerves to direct-message people via Instagram who posted lots of photos about tennis.
+That’s how she connected with Sarang Jayanth, who’s now a chapter director with two high-school tennis teammates in San Ramon, California.

 In all, Shriya oversees 30 volunteers when combining the four chapters and provided lessons with her sister to 50 kids last summer.
 They socially distanced by keeping kids from different households on opposite sides of the court and multiple coaches to work with small groups.

 The highlight was the inaugural event held mid-July.
-Youths from the surrounding area wore face masks and some used racquets that Shriya and Sahithi personally had re-stringed.
+Youths from the surrounding area wore face masks and some used rackets that Shriya and Sahithi personally had restrung.
 The daily lessons started with running around the court and stretching.
 Drills included learning backhand and forehand strokes, footwork and serves.
 By the end of the five days, the kids knew tennis’ basic rules and could rally.

-In between virtual schooling, Shriya and Sahithi video conference call with chapter leads, solicit donations and talk to established organizations about partnering efforts to promote the game.
-Shriya said her family garage is full of racquets and balls, all sanitized and prepped for their next event, which hinges on government restrictions.
+In between virtual schooling, Shriya and Sahithi video-conference call with chapter leads, solicit donations and talk to established organizations about partnering efforts to promote the game.
+Shriya said her family garage is full of rackets and balls, all sanitized and prepped for their next event, which hinges on government restrictions.
 The USTA previously issued safety protocols that Shriya said she follows.

 Throughout the summer, Shilpa had to remind her daughters to get some sleep and eat because of the long hours they’re putting in to make the foundation work.
 Then there’s their regular school work and time to play tennis.